 CVE-2025-52395

-The Roadcute API v.1 contains a critical vulnerability in its password reset functionality that fails to validate the identity of the requester, allowing for unauthenticated remote code execution.
+The Roadcube API v.1 contains a vulnerability in its password reset endpoint that fails to properly validate requester identity, allowing remote, unauthenticated arbitrary code execution.

 Executive summary